 Nestled between Italy, Croatia, Austria, and Hungary, Slovenia has managed to remain an undiscovered gem compared to its neighbors.
 Those seeking nature are sure to fall in love with Slovenia's stunning landscape and wealth of outdoor activities on offer, and there's no shortage of cultural pursuits either with the country's rich history and booming wine scene.

 Slovenia might be small, but it offers an endless array of stunning sights.
 From magical alpine forests to fairytale villages and emerald green lakes, Slovenia's landscapes and charming architecture are a feast for the eyes.
 Here's our rundown of places not to be missed on your next trip.

 Slovenia is quickly emerging as a European gem with fun activities and cultural excursions for every season.
 Ljubljana and Lake Bled are worth a visit any time of year - but there's so much more to see and do in this small yet versatile country, and much is weather dependent.
 Whether you're craving sun and sea, powdery snow, or a peaceful, crowd-free getaway, each traveler will find their own perfect time to visit Slovenia.

-Slovenia may be small (roughly the size of New Jersey) but what it lacks in size, it makes up for in natural beauty and a wealth of must-see attractions.
-Whether you've just got the weekend or as much as a couple weeks, you'll have plenty to see and do - read on to find out which itinerary is best for you.
+What Slovenia lacks in size, it makes up for in natural beauty and must-see attractions.
+Whether you've just got the weekend or as much as a couple weeks, you'll have plenty to see and do—read on to find out which itinerary is best for you.